Written by 8:34 am Leave Management • One Comment

 Causes of Loss of Pay (LOP)

-Loss of Pay for employees can be attributed to various causes, each influencing an individual’s financial compensation.
+Various factors can cause Loss of Pay for employees and directly affect their salary and overall compensation.
 Here are some common reasons:

 • Illness or Injury: Employee health is a significant factor affecting attendance and work continuity.
 If an employee falls ill or sustains an injury due to an unforeseen accident, it often leads to a loss of pay.
 This can encompass various situations such as sickness, maternity leave, and other unforeseen circumstances affecting an employee’s ability to work.